Appetizer Spotlight FBC2017: Double Stuffed Mushrooms by The Yum Yum Factor

 6. To serve, put a little dollop of romesco sauce on top of each meatball and you can either sprinkle some chopped parsley over the tops or just use a few sprigs to pretty up the platter.

-FBC Members are encouraged to join the competition with their own blended recipe!
+FBC Members are encouraged to join the competition with their own recipe!
 Click through for full contest details.